nspcc-dev/neo-go/docs/neofs-blockstorage.md

 7. Repeats steps 4-6 until the current block height is reached.

 If the command is interrupted, it can be resumed.
 It starts the uploading process from the last uploaded index file.

 For a given block sequence, only one type of index file is supported.
-If new index files are needed (different `index-file-size` or `index-attribute`), the entire block sequence must be uploaded from the beginning.
+If new index files are needed (different `index-file-size` or `index-attribute`), `upload-bin` will upload the entire block sequence starting from genesis since no migration is supported yet by this command.
 Please, add a comment to the [#3744](https://github.com/nspcc-dev/neo-go/issues/3744) issue if you need this functionality.